noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 // this entire section in scala 2
 //////////////////////////////////

-// context params are prefixed with implicit
+// context params are prefixed with using|implicit
-// only a single parameter list (specifically the last one) can be a context parameter
+// ^ only a single parameter list (specifically the last one) can be a context parameter
+// ^ instructs the compiler to supply the value based on the type for us!
+// ^^ in both cases below, the compiler choosing the correct Ordering[A] value based on the type of A
+// ^^ e.g. Ordering.{Int, String} would be selected if A was Int, or if A was String
 // Scala 3
 def sort[A](as: List[A])(using ordering: Ordering[A]): List[A]
 // Scala 2
 def sort[A](as: List[A])(implicit ordering: Ordering[A]): List[A]

-// given definitions are prefixed with implicit
+// given definitions are prefixed with given|implicit
-// Any regular val, def, or object definition could be marked as implicit.
 // Scala 3
 given orderingInt: Ordering[Int] with def compare(x: Int, y: Int): Int =